 Can I cancel my UHIP coverage?

-You can cancel your UHIP if you have one of UHIP’s pre-approved plans:
+You can only cancel your UHIP if you have one of UHIP’s pre-approved plans below:

 If you are enrolled in any of these pre-approved plans, you may visit ISC office with proof of your health coverage in order to opt out of UHIP.
 The refund for your UHIP premium will be adjusted on your ROSI account.
 All pre-approved exemption requests must be initiated as soon as possible.
 Applications will not be accepted after the refund deadline.
 Please see the UHIP Refund section below for more information.